Rolias/KMeter-macOS/README.md

 # KMeter-OSX
 A Macintosh OSX version of Martin Zuther's Excellent K-Meter.
 Both a standalone and VST plug in.
 This version supports stereo.
-(Not 5:1)
+(Not 5.1)

-I'm assuming you're here because you already know what a K-Meter is and why you need one for your audio work.
-If you don't check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
+If you don't know what a K-Meter is check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
 For now, this repo just has the binaries of the Macintosh OSX version I created.
 At the time the current version of OSX was 10.11.4 (El Capitain).

 You should find two zip files here.
 * Standalone.zip